redis/redis-doc/topics/data-types-intro.md

 Common user cases for bitmaps are:

 * Real time analytics of all kinds.
-* Storing space efficient but high performance boolean informations associated with object IDs.
+* Storing space efficient but high performance boolean information associated with object IDs.

 For example imagine you want to know the longest streak of daily visits of your web site users.
 You start counting days starting from zero, that is the